Edwin2711/DetectionAlgorithm/README.md

 # DetectionAlgorithm
-This algorithm classifies propane cylinders in two categories: composite or steel.
+The objective of this algorithm is classify different types of LPG cylinders in categories related to: material (composite or steel) and size (big or small).